wekeo/ai4EM_MOOC/README.md

 The experts in AI, EO, and Earth system monitoring will take you through the importance of AI in [Week 2](https://github.com/wekeo/ai4EM_MOOC/blob/main/2_ai4eo) and in four themed weeks – land ([Week 3](https://github.com/wekeo/ai4EM_MOOC/blob/main/3_land)), ocean ([Week 4](https://github.com/wekeo/ai4EM_MOOC/blob/main/4_ocean)), atmosphere ([Week 5](https://github.com/wekeo/ai4EM_MOOC/blob/main/5_atmosphere)), and climate ([Week 6](https://github.com/wekeo/ai4EM_MOOC/blob/main/6_climate)) – leaving you well-versed in the intricacies of EO and satellite data, as well as how AI and ML can unlock its full potential.

-NOTE: It is important to know that the following GitHub repository **ONLY** contains the Jupyter notebooks **WITHOUT** the data utilized for the notebooks.
+**NOTE**: It is important to know that the following GitHub repository **ONLY** contains the Jupyter notebooks **WITHOUT** the data utilized for the notebooks.
 The data that is needed for each week can be found below:

 * Week 2: [https://wekeo-files.apps.mercator.dpi.wekeo.eu/s/iqMwt7Zz8isxg2K](https://wekeo-files.apps.mercator.dpi.wekeo.eu/s/iqMwt7Zz8isxg2K)
 * Week 3: [https://wekeo-files.apps.mercator.dpi.wekeo.eu/s/FTqQ4GiiRfA4Sop](https://wekeo-files.apps.mercator.dpi.wekeo.eu/s/FTqQ4GiiRfA4Sop)